BU-CLOUD-F20/Securing_MS_Integrity/README.md

 Out of all pipelines, we chose to work with Tekton, first introduced by Google.
 The main advantage of Tekton is that it can run on the same Kubernetes cluster as the program that is tested.
 Other pipelines need to be configured in a different Kubernetes cluster.
-A pipeline consists of tasks and each task consists of a number of tests.
+A pipeline consists of tasks and each task consists of a number of steps.
 A newly pushed code that passes all tasks can be immediately deployed in the main branch of the application.
 However, there is no known software today that automatically verifies the integrity and the correct execution of each task.
 In this project, we introduce SIMS, a verifier for all steps of a pipeline that ensures integrity.
-Each step of every task is signed by the project developer in an automated way.
-To do that, we use in-toto, developed by NYU.
+Each step of every task is signed after execution.
+After executing all tasks, we use in-toto, developed by NYU, to verify whether these tasks where the ones that were supposed to be executed.
+To make this verification we also use a file provided by the owner of the project.

 ## 2. Users/Personas Of The Project

-* Our verifier will be used by company researchers and individuals who usually use cloud platforms to run tasks in CI/CD pipeline.
+* Our verifier will be used by company researchers and individuals who usually use cloud platforms to run tasks in CI/CD pipelines.
 It can be used in all major Operating Systems, including Windows, Mac, and Linux.

-* This tool will be useful for clients who need to make sure that the application they are interested in has undergone sufficient testing.
-We have not yet concluded how clients will have access to the result of our verifier.

 * Micro-service applications are being developed by multiple and distributed teams.
 SIMS provides a framework to establish trust between these teams and ensure secure collaboration.

 * This project will not target the correctness of the pipeline itself.
 We are assuming the pipeline works perfectly.
 We only care about the integrity of each step.

-## 3. Scope and Features Of The Project:
+## 3. Features Of The Project:

-* Users should be able to use SIMS easily.
+* Users are able to use SIMS easily.
 The output should provide a detailed report.

-* Users will also be able to see a log of previous pipeline executions
+* Users are able to see a log of previous pipeline executions

-* Users will be able to manually check the signature applied to the executed tests.

-* The computational overhead of SIMS should be minimal in comparison to the pipeline cost.
+* The computational overhead of SIMS is minimal.

+* SIMS is dynamic and can work for a wide range of pipelines, assuming they are following the same guidlines.
+These are:
+ * The users provide .yaml files
+ * These .yaml files can create the tekton pipeline in kubernetes by just applying them to the cluster.
+We are taking care of the rest work and use in-toto.

 ## 4. Solution Concept